LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 machine and in continuous integration.

 The ``blocks_gui``, ``camera_configuration``, ``camera_processes_gui``, and
-``vision_gui`` suites open graphical windows and require Tk and a display.
+``vision_gui`` suites open graphical windows and require Tk, Qt, and a display.
 On a headless Linux system, run a graphical suite through Xvfb:

 .. code-block:: console